soxueren/atsd/api/sql/examples/inline-view.md

 ## Query

-Group results by a subset of series tags and regularize series in the subquery, and apply aggregation functions to subquery results in the containing query.
+Group results by a subset of series tags and regularize the series in the subquery, then apply aggregation functions to the subquery results in the containing query.

 ```sql
 SELECT datetime, tags.application, tags.transaction,